Start main page content

 13. CNSS0117-D8-WITS: Assessment of natural radioactivity in drinking water in the surroundings of former uranium mines: A few Case Studies (South African National Nuclear Regulator).

-14. Evaluation of Nuclear Radiation Damage on Lutetium-Aluminium and Indium Arsenide for Practical Applications Using Neutron Irradiation Technique (NECSA).
+14. Evaluation of Nuclear Radiation Damage on Lutetium-Aluminium and Indium Arsenide for Practical Applications Using Neutron Irradiation Technique (Wits-Necsa-MIT, USA)

-In addition, local and international funding has been acquired towards research and human capital developments within the group.
-Approximately 60% of our postgraduate students are female and South African citizens from an historically disadvantaged background.
-The NRF Research Chair in Nuclear Physics Tier 1 (SARChI) led by Prof Mathis Wiedeking under joint appointment with Wits School of Physics and iThemba LABS, provided significant research appointment with Wits School of Physics and iThemba LABS, provided significant research developments in Nuclear Astrophysics and Nucleosynthesis within the group.
-Group members have also participated in various national and international research activities such as Gamma Ray Spectrometer for Knowledge in Africa (GAMKA), African Lanthanum Bromide Array(ALBA), Photo-Absorption of Nuclei and Decay Observation for Reactions in Astrophysics (PANDORA) and Nuclear Matrix Elements for Neutrinoless double beta decay (NUMEN).
+In addition, local and international funding has been acquired towards research and human capital development within the group.
+Approximately 60% of our postgraduate students are female and South African citizens from a historically disadvantaged background.
+The NRF Research Chair in Nuclear Physics Tier 1 (SARChI) led by Prof Mathis Wiedeking under joint appointment with Wits School of Physics and iThemba LABS, provided significant research developments in Nuclear Astrophysics and Nucleosynthesis within the group.

 Members of the NSRG